 Exercises are a good way to reduce stiffness and joint pain after hip replacement surgery.
 Patients that underwent a hip replacement surgery need physical therapy with a trained professional.
 The physical therapist will decide when the patient is strong enough to do certain beneficial activities such as:

 - Cross country skiing

-Conservative management is primarily composed of physical therapy, activity modification and medication.
-The process is highly dependent on the recommendations of your doctor and it can delay or even prevent the need for hip replacement surgery.
+Conservative management is primarily composed of physical therapy, activity modification, and medication.
+The process is highly dependent on the recommendations of surgeons, and it can delay or even prevent the need for hip replacement surgery.